-Route Planning command on Main Menu, left; Routes menu, center; Edit Route menu, right.
+Selecting the Route Planning command on Main Menu brings up the Routes menu, left.
+Edit Route menu, right.
 Navigate command is selected in the Action box.

 The following figures show what the Navigation Page and Map Page look like while navigating a route.